roman-milk/roman-milk.github.io/vanessas-dissonance.md

  Before Vanessa had a chance to reply, he opened the zipper of his greasy, oil- stained overall and pulled his cock out.
 The flame-haired knockout eagerly opened her mouth without awaiting any order.
 More and more, she felt her submissive side spreading through her body and suppressing any hint of the posh lady bitch.

  The next moment, Vanessa gagged heavily.
 Mr. Watchdog had thrust his cock down her throat at the first go.
 He hadn't stopped pushing until the stunning redhead's nose was buried in his oil-daubed overall.
-Report_Story #6